 Course-related problems.
 Please inform your instructor of any problems you have with this course.
-Problems not satisfactorily resolved with your instructor should be brought to the attention of the course supervisor (listed above) without delay
+Problems not satisfactorily resolved with your instructor should be brought to the attention of the course supervisor (listed above) without delay.

 Homework: Homework assignments are listed on the Homework Sheet for the entire semester.
-I will use the online homework system WebAssign.
+Some variations from this list may be announced in class.
+You may submit some homework assignments to your instructor on paper for grading.
+Some sections will use the online homework system WebAssign.
 You may also have weekly quizzes during recitation which are based on the homework assignments.